XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

     mapping(address => uint) private balances;
     mapping(address => mapping(address => uint)) private allowances;

-    // Notice we indexed only addresses in Approval and Transfer since it
+    // Notice we indexed only the ADDRESSES in Approval and Transfer since it
     // would be not practical to filter transactions nor approvals by value.

     event Approval(address indexed owner, address indexed spender, uint value);